nhsd-exeter/dos-integration/README.md

 This testing is generally done by a tester

-To run the performance tests run the following commands after you have run `tx-mfa` to sign into Non-Prod
+To run the performance tests run the following commands after you have run `assume` to sign into Non-Prod

 To run a stress test